reindertpelsma/WireguardP2P/README.md

 Don't forget to allow the port in the client's device, if it has a firewall.

 You do not need to hardcode the client's endpoint IP+port in the remote device's config as this will be auto-discovered.
 One problem that may occur is that the source port to the public server may have been randomized, meaning that the auto discovered endpoint is incorrect.
 The simple solution if you are behind Symmetric NAT is to create a seperate peer like 'my laptop at home' where the endpoint IP+port is hardcoded in the remote device, and the peer is added to `--exclude-peer`, don't forget that server side PersistentKeepalive is still relevant.
 Then you can keep an additional 2 configs for P2P and proxied/relayed in case you roam to other networks.
 Future work could include an update endpoint that a client can invoke to set its endpoint correctly and a python script optionally for the client to automatically test port forwarding through UPnP, nat-pmp or PCP.

+## Most important: keep the relayed/proxied fallback
+In any case you attempt P2P have the relayed/proxied config to the public server always as fallback ready all times, because you know for sure that this one will always work.
+This means you never lose access to your remote device, but it might impact performance and bandwidth if its routed to a third server.

 # Security
 All traffic is end-to-end encrypted with Wireguard between clients and both the public server and the remote device, and UDP punch hole packets are only sent when authorized wireguard clients connect.
 The python API server to discover endpoints should be ONLY listening on the wireguard interface and ONLY accept connections over the wireguard tunnel from the remote device and should not be exposed to the internet.
 It is indeed run over http:// but this is not an issue if the connection between the public server and remote device is already encrypted by wireguard.
 In case someone else on the network could reach this API server, a token.txt is placed to guard access.